civilservicelgbt/civilservicelgbt.github.io/_events/2024-03-07-cs-lgbt-network-me-spring-social.md

   location: "TBC "
   email: vice-chair-ethnic-minority-inclusion@civilservice.lgbt
 ---
 You're cordially invited to join us for a delightful Spring social gathering on 30th May 2024.
-After what feels like an eternity, it's time to come together and celebrate in person!
-Join us for a heart-warming gathering.
+After what feels like an eternity, it's time to come together and celebrate in person for a heart-warming gathering.

-W﻿e'll confirm the venue closer to the time - we're keen to meet somewhere than a pub/bar, so we'll keep you posted!

-Connect face to face with fellow members of the CS LGBT+ Network ethnic minority community and allies.
+W﻿e'll confirm the venue closer to the time - we're keen to meet somewhere other than a pub / bar.
+Come along and connect face to face with fellow members of the CS LGBT+ Network ethnic minority community and allies.

 S﻿ee you there!